AstarNetwork/astar-docs/docs/builder-guides/astar_features/use_hardhat.md

 ---
 ### Add Shibuya testnet to MetaMask

-Now, we can manually add Shibuya test net in MetaMask like below.
+Now, we can manually add Shibuya testnet in MetaMask with the following information.

 ![2](img/2.png)